based on Reviews

 (with a very one-sided diet & high intake via supplements)

-• D (only at high levels of approx. 150 ng/ml and higher)
+• D (only at high levels of approximately 150 ng/ml and higher)

 • Vit.
 B3 (only with high intake of 1-2 g/day)

-• minerals & trace elements à Dosage rather cautious (narrow therapeutic range)
+• Minerals & trace elements à Dosage rather cautiously (narrow therapeutic range)

 • In high quantities: All toxic